Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Antenna design

 \section{Antenna design}

 We intend to design an antenna for an open-air microwave quantum communication protocol, in which an entangled state is produced by a source A, keeping one mode and sending another through a waveguide into open air, to be received at a remote location B, while maintaining the entanglement between both modes, as can be seen in Fig.~\ref{fig1}.
-For this, we propose a transmission line (TL) as a waveguide that sends out the state, then a finite inhomogeneous transmission line as the antenna, and then a transmission line to represent the open air~\cite{Sanz2018}.
-This circuit can be seen in Fig.~\ref{fig2}.
+For this, we propose a transmission line (TL) as a waveguide that sends out the state, then a finite inhomogeneous transmission line as the antenna, and then another TL to represent the open air~\cite{Sanz2018}.
+This circuit is sketched in Fig.~\ref{fig2}.

 The TL on the left has an impedance of $50\,\Omega$, whereas that on the right has an impedance of $377\,\Omega$.
 Then, the antenna serves as an inhomogeneous medium that achieves a smooth transition from two very different impedances.
 The Lagrangian describing this circuit is \begin{widetext}